james-gould89/Create-New-Folder/README.md

 # Create-New-Folder
-Bat file to create new project folders and creeate links between them.
+Bat file to create new project folders and create links between them.